freddorn/North-American-Vacation/README.md

 available in the location they want to visit, so they can research and evaluate all the different possibilities.

 ## UX

+The site is a single page where users can plan their trip in the United States, Canada or Mexico.
+It is presented in an easy to use format with two banner images of North American places.
+The site features an email contact form to contact us, if the traveler has any questions.